klgh/kaleighscruggs/content/export2/post/2016/07/2016-07-19-how-to-use-your-domain-name-as-your-email-address/index.md

 ---
-title: "How To Use Your Domain Name As Your Email Address"
+title: 'How To Use Your Domain Name As Your Email Address'
-date: "2016-07-19"
+date: '2016-07-19'
 categories:
-  - "tech"
+  - 'tech'
 ---

 ![How To Use Your Domain Name As Your Email Address](images/How-To-Use-Your-Domain-Name-As-Your-Email-Address-683x1024.jpg)